themrleon/luckfox-pico-mini-b/README.md

 > You'll need to run this process every time you make changes within the SDK files.
 The first build is slow because it compiles everything from scratch.
 After that, builds are faster as they only compile the parts you've changed.

 # Firmware files
-There is a bunch of `.img` files when building with the SDK or downloading iamges from somewhere, here is their meaning (the size is just for example purposes):
+There is a bunch of `.img` files when building with the SDK or downloading images from somewhere, here is their meaning (the size is just for example purposes):

 | File | Size | Description | Contents / Examples | Boot Order |
 |------|------|-------------|---------------------|------------|